-Recently, there have been some disputes about which methods create proper and efficient dialogue an are the most accurate (Kessels, 2001; Platts, 2002).
-The claim made here is that such discussions become obsolate if one takes the human system and its particular needs as a starting point for dialogue interventions.
-Rather than asking which method is the correct one, the practitioner should consider what he can do and which actions and methods in any particular situation create proper dialogue e.g. an atmosphere of joint investigation, thinking together, inquiry, reflection and respect (Boele, 1997; Bohm, 1996; Buber, 1947) in a human system, such as a team, a class, a family, a group of stakeholders, a management team etc. The laws of social behavior are not as rigid as the laws of mechanism and nature.
-The same method is likely to produce different outcomes in different settings.
+Recently, there have been some disputes about which methods create proper and efficient dialogue and are the most accurate (Kessels, 2001; Platts, 2002).
+The claim made here is that such discussions become obsolete if one takes the human system and its particular needs as a starting point for dialogue interventions.
+The primary task of the practitioner or facilitator is asking which actions and methods in any particular situation create proper dialogue e.g. an atmosphere of joint investigation, thinking together, inquiry, reflection and respect (Boele, 1997; Bohm, 1996; Buber, 1947) in a human system, such as a team, a class, a family, a group of stakeholders, a management team etc. The laws of social behavior and human systems are not as rigid as the laws of mechanism and nature and thus the same method is likely to produce different outcomes in different settings.
 Accordingly, we cannot expect that one method will produce proper dialogue in every situation.
-Rather, proper dialogue is reached through a creative use of different methods.
+Rather, proper dialogue is reached through a creative use of different methods sensitive to the context.